L21s/nexus3-github-oauth-plugin/README.md

 Restart your Nexus instance to let it pick up your changes.

 ## Development
+You can build the project with the integrated maven wrapper like so: `./mvnw clean package`

-You can build locally using Docker by running `docker run --rm -it -v $(pwd):/data -w /data maven:3.5.2 mvn clean package`
+You can also build locally using Docker by running `docker run --rm -it -v $(pwd):/data -w /data maven:3.5.2 mvn clean package`

 You can build a ready to run docker image using the [`Dockerfile`](Dockerfile) to quickly spin up a nexus with the plugin already preinstalled.